 All three families of satellite methods for estimating ET reviewed in this Chapter (vegetation-based, temperature- or energy-based, and scatterplot-based) produce daily maps of ET that can be temporally interpolated to estimate seasonal ET, which is often the main output of concern to water managers and agriculturalists.
 Interpolation is necessary because the satellite platforms that generate high-resolution imagery often have long overpass return periods (e.g. Landsat at 2 weeks), and because of clouds, which compromise the generation of daily ET maps even when daily imagery are potentially available (MODIS).
 Cloud cover may be less of a problem in arid and some semi-arid climates, but is a significant obstacle for determining season-total ET in semi-humid and humid climates.
 In regions with Mediterranean climates, the main growing season in summer corresponds to cloud-free conditions and satellite methods work well for determining seasonal ET from daily values.
 In other locations, where the growing season coincides with the wet season, such as monsoon-dominated areas, cloud-free imagery is often not available during the main crop growing season and EO-based methods for ET estimation may need to be supplemented with other modeling approaches like the FAO-56 method (Allen et al., 1998).

-Three methods to interpolate ET maps for days without cloud-free imagery are 1) the evaporative fraction (EF) method, 2) the crop coefficient method, and 3) the simulation model method (Long and Singh, 2010).
+Three methods to interpolate ET maps for days without cloud-free imagery are 1) the evaporative fraction (EF) method, 2) the crop coefficient method (ETf or Kc?), and 3) the simulation model method (Long and Singh, 2010).
 The EF and crop coefficient methods for estimating seasonal ET are very similar to the methods for generating daily estimates from instantaneous estimates, but there are special problems with cloud cover when interpolating over longer time scales that are discussed further in this section.

 The EF method, which is also used to calculate daily ET from instantaneous values of the evaporative fraction (Λop) (Section 3.2.3.5), calculates ET for a date without cloud-free imagery as the product of Rn for the day without cloud-free imagery and Λop from the date with cloud-free imagery.
 The EF method assumes that Λop is constant between the dates of cloud-free imagery which is more likely to be violated over several days than for a single day, especially if cloud cover changes significantly.
 Farah et al (2004) found that Λ does not vary with cloud cover over short (weekly) time intervals over woodland and grassland in central Kenya, which encourages the use of the evaporative fraction method (Farah et al., 2004).
 The method may produce accurate ET values over periods of 5-10 days (Farah et al., 2004), but over many areas, cloudy conditions persist much longer.
 Others have found that Λ increases during cloudy periods due to a larger proportionate reduction in available energy (Rn-G) than in latent heat flux (Van Niel et al., 2011).